usmanr149/urmlblog/_posts/2020-3-5-rotate_yolo_bbox.md

 Recently while working on an image detection problem I wrote some code to rotate YOLO mark labels to create new images.

 YOLO mark is GUI for drawing bounding boxes of objects in images for YOLO v3 and v2 training.

-For example I can use Yolo mark to draw bounding box around planes in this pictures.
+I can use Yolo mark to draw bounding box around planes in this pictures.

 ![_config.yml]({{ site.baseurl }}/images/rotate_yolo_bbox/airplane_bbox_original.jpg)
 *Airplanes*